Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 Accusations of Asset Flipping

-A number of reviews also raise concerns about the game’s development practices.
-Some players accuse Bleak Haven of being an “asset flip” — a game built largely from purchased Unreal Engine assets with little original modification.
+Several additional reviews also note the games development practices.
+Some players charge that Bleak Haven is an “asset flip” — a game largely made from Unreal Engine assets purchased with minimal original modification.

 “Random assets from the UE market put together without even editing them,” wrote one reviewer.
 “Everything feels disconnected from each other.”